 Management regularly evaluates whether events or changes in circumstances have occurred that could indicate impairment in the value of long-lived assets.
-If there is an indication that the carrying amount of an asset is not recoverable, the Center estimates the projected undiscounted cash flows, from the use and eventual disposition of the asset, excluding interest, to determine if impairment loss should be recognized.
-The amount of impairment loss, if any, is determined by comparing the historical carrying value of the asset to its estimated fair value.
-There were no such impairment losses recorded during the years ended September 30, 2011 and 2010.
+There were no impairment losses recorded during the years ended September 30, 2012 and 2011.
+If there was an indication that the carrying amount of an asset is not recoverable, the Center would estimate the projected undiscounted cash flows, from the use and eventual disposition of the asset, excluding interest, to determine whether an impairment loss exists.
+The impairment loss, if any, would be determined by comparing the historical carrying value of the asset to its estimated fair value.